 - the undertaking of scientific research that aims to develop knowledge and tools to increase plant productivity while taking into account various environmental and social concerns;

-- integrating the expertise and infrastructure of 60 researchers from six universities and three government institutions;
+- integrating the expertise and infrastructure of 60 researchers from seven universities and three government institutions;

 - knowledge transfer from Centre SÈVE scientists to stakeholders, including students at all levels, and more widely to the general public, during training workshops, seminars, conferences, science and technology meetings and public forums;

 - training of qualified personnel to meet future needs in the areas of plant science and agriculture, offered in a multidisciplinary and innovative setting that promotes high quality training and research;

 - communication between researchers in plant sciences and researchers in social and environmental sciences;